adamgordonbell/agbell.github.io/posts/2011-07-05-code-generators-suck.md

 ---
-title: Incrementing
+title: Code Generators, You Suck.
+Well, some of you do.
 author: Adam Bell
-tags: paul-graham, haskell
+tags: wssf
 ---
-> Code Generators, You Suck.
-Well, some of you do.

 The scaffolding style code generators that generate out a good starting point from which standard coding takes over, those are very useful.